DIKW/open-api-demo/README.md

 Minimum viable blog post is [here](https://anthony-f-tannous.medium.com/working-with-openapi-swagger-tools-python-1c0c22f7a629)

 Crafting effective microservices in python [connexion](https://engineering.zalando.com/posts/2016/12/crafting-effective-microservices-in-python.html) by Zalando seems like a good package for this.

+## Requirements

+We need to add swagger-ui-bundle to requirements.txt to make the swagger-ui work